-To retrospectively analyze these predictions in an open-source, interpretable manner at scale, we employ the open source free energy tool, Perses.
-Perses allows us to assess multiple sampling strategies, considering both replica exchange and nonequilibrium methods used by FEP+ and PMX, respectively, using a single unified implementation (Supp.
-Figure 7-8).
-We can rapidly generate NEQ estimations using Perses in a massively parallel manner by deploying alchemical simulations of mutations on Folding@home.
-Folding@home is a distributed computing platform where molecular simulations are run in discrete work units.
-The asynchronous nature of each work unit makes Folding@home particularly suited to evaluate many mutations in parallel.
-Indeed, prior computational work has leveraged Folding@home's massively parallel nature to evaluate mutations and potential inhibitors in an embarrassingly parallelizable manner using NEQ sampling; each work unit can run an individual replicate of a singular forward and reverse transformation.
-These individual "cycles" of NEQ replicates can then be aggregated to generate $\Delta\Delta G$ estimations (Supp.
-Figure 6-7).
+To retrospectively analyze these predictions in an opensource, interpretable manner at scale, we employ the open source free energy tool, Perses.47 The Perses toolkit, built on the OpenMM engine, is an open-source scalable codebase that allows us to consistently assess each mutation.
+The flexible architecture of the toolkit also enables us to try multiple simulation parameters during retrospective analysis.
+In doing so, Perses enables us to flexibly assess different simulation parameters and their impact on $\Delta\Delta G$ prediction accuracy.
+Open source tools, Perses and PMX, allow us to assess multiple sampling strategies, considering both replica exchange and nonequilibrium methods using a single unified imple-mentation (Figures S7, S8).^{48,147,148} To quickly generate $\Delta\Delta G$ predictions using consumer-grade GPU architectures, we leverage the Folding@home distributed computing platform to run our $\Delta\Delta G$ predictions.
+By running on consumer-grade GPUs, our simulations can run on any type of GPU system, maximizing reproducibility (Data availability statement).
+For example, we can rapidly generate NEQ estimations using Perses in a massively parallel manner by deploying alchemical simulations of mutations on Folding@home.^{39,128} Folding@ home is a distributed computing platform where molecular simulations are run in discrete work units.
+The asynchronous nature of each work unit makes Folding@home particularly suited to evaluate many mutations in parallel.^{37,149} Indeed, prior computational work has leveraged Folding@home's massively parallel nature to evaluate mutations and potential inhibitors in an embarrassingly parallelizable manner using

+NEQ sampling; each work unit can run an individual replicate of a singular forward and reverse transformation.^{37,149,150} These individual "cycles" of NEQ replicates can then be aggregated to generate $\Delta\Delta G$ estimations (Figures S6, S7).
 To obtain detailed assessments of the source of biases within our estimations, we focus on emblematic examples of clinically relevant mutations that were inaccurately predicted.
-Specifically, we consider two mutations: the perturbative "gatekeeper mutation" T315A mutation with known clinical significance to give rise to imatinib resistance. and the known stabilizing mutation L298F that improves imatinib binding affinity and increases sensitivity (Fig. 7, Supp.
-Table 2-4).
-Identifying sources of errors spanning both these mutations, one perturbative and one stabilizing, can suggest generalized sources of errors that span different mechanistic impacts.
+Specifically, we consider two mutations: the perturbative "gatekeeper mutation" T315A mutation with known clinical significance to give rise to imatinib resistance,^{16,102,146} and the known stabilizing mutation L298F that improves imatinib binding affinity and increases sensitivity (Figure 7, Tables S2-S4).24 Identifying sources of errors spanning both these mutations, one perturbative and one stabilizing, can suggest generalized sources of errors that span different mechanistic impacts.

-Perses retrospective $\Delta\Delta G$ predictions are consistent with prospective predictive findings, showing that it is a useful platform for benchmarking and testing our results (Supp.
-Fig. 7-8).
-Perses predictions appear to be consistent in summary statistics with findings from both RepEx and NEQ (Supp.
-Fig. 7).
-Perses predictions appear to behave similarly to other approaches when considered as a classifier (Supp.
-Fig. 7), returning equivalent or better precision-recall statistics and F1 scores (Supp.
-Fig. 7).
-Retrospective calculations using Perses also appear to capture the impact of distal mutations by FECs with a similar degree of consistency to other free energy methods (Supp.
-Fig. 8).
-Deviation of predictions by Perses from experiments across distances also appears similar (Supp.
-Fig. 8); This consistency with other free energy predictions demonstrates that Perses provides an appropriate platform to conduct detailed testing of high error estimations.
+Perses retrospective $\Delta\Delta G$ predictions are consistent with prospective predictive findings, showing that it is a useful platform for benchmarking and testing our results (Figures S7, S8).
+Perses predictions appear to be consistent in summary statistics with findings from both RepEx and NEQ (Figure S7).
+Perses predictions appear to behave similarly to other approaches when considered as a classifier (Figure S7), returning equivalent or better precision-recall statistics and F1 scores (Figure S7), and are similar to FEP+ and PMX (A99 + A14 pooled) predictions.
+Retrospective calculations using Perses also appear to capture the impact of distal mutations by FECs with a similar degree of consistency to other free energy methods (Figure S8).
+Deviation of predictions by Perses from experiments across distances also appears similar (Figure S8); This consistency with other free energy predictions demonstrates that Perses provides an appropriate platform to conduct detailed testing of high error estimations.
 Importantly, improvements made in Perses $\Delta\Delta G$ predictions would generalize and apply to other platforms and tools as well.